Serwios/Serwios/README.md

 ### Hi there, I'm Yaroslav! 👋
 <br />

 Hello there!
-My name is Yaroslav Kutsela.
+My name is Yaroslav.
 Student of micro- and nano systems technology (Engineering) <br />
 I just love what I do and try to be the best at it.

 - :suspect: From Lviv Ukraine